Gaya3-2023/todo-list/README.md

    1. Render each static todo in a TodoListItem Component.

    2. In App Component, create a new state value that will hold a new todo.
 The browser should render that new state value between the form and the todo list.

+   ## Week 5:
+   1. The app now allow users to add a todo and keep the input focused when a todo is submitted using the button or the enter key.

+   2. Renders all entered todos in a list.